-Coat - The Berger Picard's rough, shaggy coat is harsh and crisp to the touch.
+Coat – The Berger Picard's rough, shaggy coat is harsh and crisp to the touch.
 The outer coat is two to three inches long and has a slight wave.
-Picards have a look known as 'griffonage,' which is created by the longer—and somewhat unkempt—fur that frames their face and forms their eyebrows, beard and mustache.
+Picards have a look known as 'griffonage,' which is created by the longer—and somewhat unkempt—fur that frames the face and forms the eyebrows, beard, and mustache.
 The coat colors are fawn or brindle.
-The fawn color may be solid, or fawn with charcoal trim outlining the ears and a grey underlay.
+The fawn color may be solid, or fawn with charcoal trim outlining the ears and a gray underlay.

 Breed Standard and History

 Rustic and sturdy, the Berger Picard is built for long days spent herding sheep and other livestock.
 They are strong and athletic, without any hint of stockiness that could impede their movements.
 Picards move with a fluid, easy gait atop long legs.
-Their long tail hangs down when they are relaxed, and is carried straight behind them in line with their back when they are on the move.
-The Picard's disposition is alert, confident, and easy-going.
+The long tail hangs down when the dog is relaxed, and is carried straight behind them in line with the back when on the move.
+The Picard's disposition is alert, confident, and easygoing.

 It is unknown when the ancestors of today's Picard first arrived in France, but the breed is considered one of the oldest French shepherds.
 Their close cousins include the Briard and Beauceron herding breeds.
 Picards are named for the historic Picardy region of France (known as Hauts-de-France today) where they were prized by farmers for their skill herding and guarding livestock.
 Like many European breeds, the Picard's population was decimated by World Wars I and II and the breed was almost lost.
-But the plucky breed survived and breeders have since carefully nurtured the historic herding dog back from the brink of extinction.
+But the plucky Picard survived, and breeders have since carefully nurtured the historic herding dog back from the brink of extinction.
 Picards gained attention in the US after starring in the 2005 film Because of Winn Dixie.
 The scruffy, winsome purebred aced the performance of the title's lovable mutt.
-Picards were officially recognized by the American Kennel Club in 2015.
+The American Kennel Club officially recognized the Berger Picard in 2015.

 AKC Breed Category

 Berger Picards are watchful, friendly, and loyal.
-They are an energetic and hard-working breed that loves to stay active, whether they are herding or playing.
+They are an energetic and hardworking breed that loves to stay active, whether herding or playing.
 Picards are devoted to their family members and will protect them when they sense a threat.
-The breed is standoffish with strangers and socialization is important so this natural wariness doesn't lead to bad behavior.
+The breed is standoffish with strangers, and socialization is important so this natural wariness doesn't lead to bad behavior.
 Beaucerons are smart and have a stubborn streak that is manageable with consistent, gentle training.

 Are Berger Picards Good with Other Pets?
-Ideally, Picards are the only dog of the house.
-Socialization can help them mind their manners around other dogs in public, but they can be domineering and unfriendly with cats and dogs they live with.
+Ideally, Picards are the only dog in the house.
+Socialization can help them mind their manners around other dogs in public, but they can be domineering and unfriendly around cats and other dogs in the home.

 Berger Picards are protective of their people and watchful of their territory.